riak-synrc/pbkdf2/share/sphinx-docs/api/design.rst

 -  Use the ``/db/_changes`` method to monitor for changes to the database and then access the view to force the corresponding view index to be updated.
-See ? for more information.
+See :ref:`api-changes` for more information.

 -  Use a monitor with the ``update_notification`` section of the CouchDB configuration file to monitor for changes to your database, and trigger a view query to force the view to be updated.
-For more information, see ?.
+For more information, see :ref:`update-notifications`.

 None of these can completely eliminate the need for the indexes to be rebuilt or updated when the view is accessed, but they may lessen the